 For additional material, see: Feature Levels, Tessellation, DirectCompute, Multithreading, Textures and Block Compression, HLSL, WARP, and Effects.

-Debugging: Visual Studio 2012 / Windows 8.0 SDK (and the legacy DirectX SDK) installs a number of 'debugging' features for development purposes including the "Debug" layers (D3D10SDKLayers.DLL, D3D11SDKLayers.DLL, D3D11_1SDKLayers.DLL, DXGIDEBUG.DLL, D2D1Debug1.DLL) and "Reference" devices (D3D10REF.DLL, D3D11REF.DLL, and D3DREF9.DLL).
+Debugging: Visual Studio 2012 / Windows 8.0 SDK / Visual Studio 2013 / Windows 8.1 SDK (and the legacy DirectX SDK) installs a number of 'debugging' features for development purposes including the "Debug" layers (D3D10SDKLayers.DLL, D3D11SDKLayers.DLL, D3D11_1SDKLayers.DLL, DXGIDEBUG.DLL, D2D1Debug1.DLL) and "Reference" devices (D3D10REF.DLL, D3D11REF.DLL, and D3DREF9.DLL).
 These cannot be used in released products or Windows Store app submissions as they are not present on end-user (i.e. not developer/test) machines.
 This means that 'release production' builds of your application cannot make use of D3D11_CREATE_DEVICE_DEBUG, D3D11_CREATE_DEVICE_SWITCH_TO_REF, D3D11_CREATE_DEVICE_DEBUGGABLE, D3D_DRIVER_TYPE_REFERENCE, DXGIGetDebugInterface, D2D1_FACTORY_OPTIONS.debugLevel != D2D1_DEBUG_LEVEL_NONE, or D3DDEVTYPE_REF.

 D2D1_FACTORY_OPTIONS.debugLevel != D2D1_DEBUG_LEVEL_NONE

 Update: For texture processing, see DirectXTex.
-For sprites, texture loading, 'basic' shaders, geometry shapes, and a simple font system, see DirectXTK.
+For sprites, texture loading, 'basic' shaders, geometry shapes, a simple font system, and a number of other utilities see DirectX Tool Kit.
+For mesh processing such as computing vertex normals and vertex cache optimization, see DirectXMesh.
 All versions of D3DX including D3DX11 are deprecated.

-Note: Be sure to read "Where is the DirectX SDK?" to get the latest news on developing for DirectX, particularly if you are using Windows 8 or Visual Studio 2012.
-There is a version of the original DirectX SDK Win32 desktop Direct3D 11 tutorials updated for use with Visual Studio 2012 without the requiring the legacy DirectX SDK on the MSDN Code Gallery along with a new version of the DXUT.
+Note: Be sure to read "Where is the DirectX SDK?" to get the latest news on developing for DirectX, particularly if you are using Windows 8.x, VS 2012 or 2013.
+There is a version of the original DirectX SDK Win32 desktop Direct3D 11 tutorials updated for use with VS 2012/2013 without the requiring the legacy DirectX SDK on the MSDN Code Gallery along with a new version of DXUT, Effects 11, and many of the samples from the DirectX SDK.

 If you are primarily interested in learning DirectX 11 for Windows Store app (a.k.a.
 Metro style app) development, MSDN has a lot of material and there are a number of samples on the Windows Code Gallery including the Windows Store app equivalent of the original DirectX SDK Direct3D 11 tutorials.